 Duane Fladland, state director of the Washington SBDC, said Lowell’s experiences and expertise will make her an outstanding SBDC advisor.
 “I am particularly excited that Lorena has deep roots in south-central Washington and understands the challenges and opportunities entrepreneurs there face,” he said.

-Lowell was the executive director of the Oregon Child Development Coalition from 2000 to 2003 and then founded Bambinos International Learning Center, a bilingual childcare and afterschool program, which she headed until 2013.
+Lowell was the executive director of the Oregon Child Development Coalition from 2000 to 2003 and then founded Bambinos International Learning Center, bilingual childcare and afterschool program, which she headed until 2013.
 She and her adult sons started Lowell & Sons development company in 2002, a company they continue to run.

 An avid cook, she started D’lish Delivered, a gourmet catering company, in 2008 and is currently working on her first cookbook.
 Prior to joining the Washington SBDC, Lowell had been an advisor with the Oregon SBDC and also had her own small business consulting business.